Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

-For the text verification, we compare the ER graphs from the Claim and Evidence text.
+We measure the \textbf{Truthfulness of a text claim}, we compare the ER graphs from the Claim and Evidence text, in terms of \textbf{Supported Claim Edges} and \textbf{Conflicts in Nodes} courtesy of our \textbf{Graph Match} scheme.
 Our assumption is that for a True Claim, every edge in the Claim graph must have a corresponding edge or walk in the Evidence graph.
-We achieve this through \begin{itemize} \item Entity Matching :\textbf{ Map Nodes} to check if similar nodes exist in the Evidence graph \item Conflicts in Nodes: \textbf{Find Conflict } to check if the said mapped nodes have any conflict in terms of location and date \item and finally Edges Matching: \textbf{Find Support} to check if claim edges are connected by a semantically similar edge or walk in the evidence text. \end{itemize}
+We check this through \begin{itemize} \item Entity Matching :\textbf{ Map Nodes} to check if similar nodes exist in the Evidence graph \item Conflicts in Nodes: \textbf{Find Conflict } to check if the said mapped nodes have any conflict in terms of location and date \item and finally Edges Matching: \textbf{Find Support} to check if claim edges are connected by a semantically similar edge or walk in the evidence text. \end{itemize}

 \paragraph{ \textbf{Entity Matching}} Same entities may be represented slightly differently across texts, and thus, instead of an exact name-matching-based correspondence, we take into account the node details specific to the entity.
 Our prompting scheme enforces such details in an entity type-specific predefined format.
 Thus, the nodes are encoded in terms of their name and description using pretrained word embeddings.
 We solve the node correspondence as a linear assignment problem through a modified Hungarian algorithm.
 The cosine distance between the node embeddings is used to define the cost matrix for the Hungarian.
 For a given node, we mask its cost related to the nodes of the same graph, forcing it to be mapped to nodes of the other graph.